mikenemat/gm-onstar-probe/README.md

 I drive a Chevy Volt.
 Great car.
 GM's restrictions and obfuscations around IP connectivity....not so great.

-To get it working, populate the placeholder variables at the top.
+To get it working, populate the placeholder variables at the top (device_id, username, password, pin, vin_number)

 Use this script with whatever HA platform you want to get cool features like "Alexa!
 Remote start my Volt".